 What to see in Syracuse, Ortigia

 The island is accessed via the Ponte Nuovo and the inner harbor with boats swinging lazily on the water and along which a row of rust-colored Venetian buildings line up.
-In recent years Ortigia has been the subject of important restoration works that have brought it back to its original splendor; it was also freed from car traffic.
+In recent years Ortigia has been the subject of important restoration works which have brought it back to its original splendor; it was also freed from car traffic.

 Piazza del Duomo

 Despite the predominantly baroque lines, the Greek origins of Syracuse stand out everywhere, even if hidden among more recent buildings.
-Nor is Piazza del Duomo an obvious example, the ancient acropolis of the Greek city, now surrounded by Baroque palaces built after the earthquake of 1693.
-Upon entering the square, visitors' attention is immediately drawn to the superb façade of the cathedral, a triumph of Baroque.
+Nor is Piazza del Duomo an obvious example, the ancient acropolis of the Greek city, today surrounded by Baroque palaces built after the earthquake of 1693.
+Upon entering the square, visitors' attention is immediately drawn to the superb facade of the cathedral, a triumph of Baroque.
 Sicilian made by Andrea Palma.

-In ancient times the temple of Athena was known throughout the Mediterranean thanks above all to the writings of Cicero who visited Ortigia in the 1st century BC.
+In ancient times the temple of Athena was known throughout the Mediterranean thanks above all to the writings of Cicero who visited Ortigia in the first century BC.
 Thanks to him we know that the doors were decorated with inlays in gold and ivory, while the interior was decorated with magnificent paintings depicting Agatocles, fighting against the Carthaginians.

 Immediately south of Piazza del Duomo is the Arethusa Fountain , a freshwater spring that has gushed from this point since ancient times when it was the main water reserve of the city.
 According to mythology, the goddess Artemis transformed the beautiful nymph Arethusa, her handmaid, into spring water, to protect her from the unwanted gallant approaches of the river god Alpheus.
 Under these guises, Arethusa fled from Arcadia and crossed the sea chased by Alfeo, who in turn turned into a river.